 Melatonin Delay

-The effects of sleeping witha phone near your head include a delay in releasing the sleep-inducing hormone melatonin.
+The effects of sleeping with a phone near your head include a delay in releasing the sleep-inducing hormone melatonin.
 The blue light that cell phones produce can decrease the size of the pineal gland.
 This vital gland is tucked away in the center of the human brain and controls the release of melatonin.
 Blue light can delay your "internal clock" and prevent proper REM sleep, altering your natural circadian rhythm.

 Is blue light a type of UV light?